Birding in the Adirondacks

 Some of the year-round boreal species that attract birders include: Black-backed Woodpecker, Gray Jay, Boreal Chickadee, Red and White-winged Crossbills, and Evening Grosbeak.
 In the spring, the county fills with birds!
 Northern New York is the best location in North America to see nesting warblers with thirty breeding species, including Golden-winged, Cape May, Palm, Blackpoll, Mourning, and Canada Warblers, and Northern Waterthrush.
 Birders can tally at least 18 warbler species with a walk along Sabattis Circle Road in the William C. Whitney Wilderness Area, or in Moose River Plains.
 Common Loon, Northern Goshawk, Olive-sided, Yellow-bellied, Alder, and Least Flycatchers, Philadelphia Vireo, and Lincoln's Sparrow are other nesting species that bring birders to the region.

-The Adirondack Park is bordered on its western and eastern sides by the scenic St. Lawrence and Lake Champlain Valleys.
+The Adirondacks are bordered on its western and eastern sides by the scenic St. Lawrence and Lake Champlain regions.
 The St. Lawrence Valley has a variety of habitats including grassland, shrubland, marsh, river, deciduous forest, and mixed forest.
 Just some of the species that birders look for in the valley during the spring include: Virginia Rail, Black Tern, many flycatcher species, Sedge Wren, Golden-winged, Blue-winged, and Cerulean Warblers, Henslow's and Grasshopper Sparrows, and Bobolink.

 In the fall, birders flock to wetland areas of the Adirondacks, and the surrounding St. Lawrence and Lake Champlain Valleys to observe the amazing spectacle of migration.
 Waterfowl and shorebirds move through the area in addition to many other migratory species.